SDWebImage/SDWebImageSVGCoder/README.md

 If you still worry about the SPI usage, you can use [SDWebImageSVGKitPlugin](https://github.com/SDWebImage/SDWebImageSVGKitPlugin).
 But we may not response to any parser or rendering issue related to [SVGKit](https://github.com/SVGKit/SVGKit), because it's already no longer maintained.

 There is also another solution: [SVG-Native](https://w3c.github.io/svgwg/specs/svg-native/index.html), a new W3C standard from Adobe, which is a subset of SVG/1.1.
-Both Apple/Google/Microsoft already join the agreement for this standard, you can try to write your own coder with the [code from SVG-native-viewer](https://github.com/adobe/svg-native-viewer/blob/master/svgnative/example/testCocoaCG/SVGNSView.mm) and adopt SVG-native for vector images.
+Both Apple/Google/Microsoft already join the agreement for this standard, you can try to write your own coder using code from [SVG-native-viewer](https://github.com/adobe/svg-native-viewer/blob/master/svgnative/example/testCocoaCG/SVGNSView.mm) and adopt SVG-native for vector images.

 ## Example